okyeron/norns-linux-bits/README.md

 # compile instructions for norns on raspberry pi with 4.14.y-rt

-Starting from a fresh copy of Stretch
+Starting from a fresh Stretch image (from etcher)

 ```
 cd ~